“You Princeton folks stole Hamilton and St. Marie, root and branch,

 Public Square 1

-Shaw et al sold an eight-rods-by-eight-rods parcel in Public Square 1 northeast of the intersection of Broadway and Bluff Street to Joint School District No. 3 in October 1854 (Deeds, Volume J, Page 33).
+Shaw et al sold an eight-rods-by-eight-rods (132-feet-by-132 feet) parcel in Public Square 1 northeast of the intersection of Broadway and Bluff Street to Joint School District No. 3 in October 1854 (Deeds, Volume J, Page 33).

 Public Square 2